 Climate change is based on the long shift in the average weather patterns that have come to define Earth's local, regional, and global climates—for instance, conditions becoming warmer, wetter, or drier—over several decades or more.

-Effects of Global Warming on the climate
+Effects of Global Warming on the enviroment

 Extreme weather events such as heat waves, droughts, cyclones, blizzards, and rainstorms are becoming more common as a result of global warming.
 Such occurrences will become more common and more intense in the future.